dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

       > **Note:** The signer should maintain a list of relying parties that are trusted by the user.
 It is recommended that signers assist users when deciding to grant permissions to new relying parties, e.g. by maintaining a list of well-known relying parties and displaying additional information about the relying party, such as its name, logo, etc., or in the case of an unknown relying party, by displaying a warning.

-5. The signer displays the list of requested scopes to the user and asks the user to approve or reject the request.
+5. The signer displays the requested scopes to the user and asks the user to approve or reject the request.
 The user should also be allowed to approve only a subset of the requested scopes or add additional restrictions (see [optional scope restrictions](#optional-properties)).
-    - If all requested scopes have already been granted, the signer may skip the user interaction and reply with the list of granted scopes immediately.
+    - If all requested scopes have already been granted, the signer may skip the user interaction and reply with the array of granted scopes immediately.
     - If the user approves the request, the signer saves information about the granted permission scopes on the current session.
-Then the signer sends a successful response back to the relying party with the list of granted scopes.
+Then the signer sends a successful response back to the relying party with the array of granted scopes.
     - If the user rejects the request, the signer sends a response with an error back to the relying party.
 6. After receiving a response, the relying party may send additional messages depending on the granted scopes.